 - You drop a heavy box of work documents at home and injure your foot.
 This case counts as work-related when applying for workers’ compensation.

 - You’re altering a garment on your home sewing machine and get an infection after the needle punctures your fingernail.
 Since you own a tailoring business and need medical treatment, this counts as a work-related injury.

 OSHA injury examples while working from home that are not work-related:

 - You trip over your dog while rushing to answer a work call at home and sprain your ankle.
 This injury does not qualify for workers’ comp.

-Still not sure if you qualify for workers’ compensation?
-It’s a good idea to speak to a lawyer before filing your workers’ comp claim.
-Our lawyers offer free consultations and give confidential answers to all your workers’ comp questions.
+Workers’ comp lawyers in our network offer free, private consultations over the phone.
 You can sign up for a free, no-obligation phone call and get confidential advice that applies to your specific situation.